 The Graduate School at Brown offers incoming doctoral students five years of guaranteed financial support, including a stipend, tuition remission, a health-services fee, and health- and dental-insurance subsidies.
 All forms of student support, except loans, are administered through the Graduate School in cooperation with department and programs.

 This support may take the form of a teaching assistantship, research assistantship, fellowship, or proctorship.
 All such assignments form part of the student’s professional training, and are viewed as integral to the student’s academic development.
-See program requirements for graduate training.
+See individual program requirements for graduate training.